 How Can A Defense Lawyer Help My Adult Grandchild in Philadelphia?

 If your grandchild is 18 or older, they will be charged in the adult criminal justice system.
 For some infractions or other minor charges like most traffic matters, the officer may simply issue your grandchild a ticket or citation with a court date on it and let them go on their way.
-In such a case, reach out to a skilled Philadelphia criminal defense attorneys at The Law Offices of Lloyd Long right away so we can try to work out a deal with the prosecutor to get the entire matter handled at the first appearance.
+In such a case, reach out to a skilled Philadelphia criminal defense attorneys at The Liberty Law Team right away so we can try to work out a deal with the prosecutor to get the entire matter handled at the first appearance.
 In most cases, however, your grandchild will be arrested and held in custody at the police station or local detention center until their bail hearing and initial appearance, which will occur within 72 hours of their arrest at most, making it all the more important that you or another love one get in touch with us as quickly as possible.

 Can a grandparent bail a grandchild out of jail in Philadelphia?
 At your grandchild’s bail hearing, the magistrate will make a decision about whether they must remain in jail until the case is resolved or if they can be released.
 If the magistrate allows release, they are likely to set bail.
-Our skilled bail hearing attorneys in Philadelphia at The Law Offices of Lloyd Long can fight to get you released on little to no bail by pointing to such factors as the nature and severity of your grandchild’s offense and their ties to the local community.
+Our skilled bail hearing attorneys in Philadelphia at The Liberty Law Team can fight to get you released on little to no bail by pointing to such factors as the nature and severity of your grandchild’s offense and their ties to the local community.
 Your grandchild’s arraignment, where they are asked to enter an initial plea of guilty or not guilty, sometimes occurs at the initial appearance and sometimes occurs later, depending on the charge.
 In either case, our experienced Philadelphia lawyers for a criminal arraignment are likely to advise your grandchild to plead not guilty while we collect all the evidence and try to work out a deal with the prosecutor for the charges to be downgraded or dismissed.

 If your grandchild is a first-time offender, we may be able to convince the prosecutor to let them into a pre-trial diversion program, where their charges will be dropped if they complete it successfully.
 Other deals could include the prosecutor agreeing to recommend a lenient sentence or downgrading the charge to something less serious if your grandchild pleads guilty.
 Of course, we are always ready and able to fight for your grandchild’s innocence at trial if you and they do not wish to take a deal.